ColourboxDevelopment/aws-codebuild-docker-images/README.md

+# See this section for Colourbox specific changes
+We use a modified Amazon Linux 2 image.
+See [this docker file](https://github.com/ColourboxDevelopment/aws-codebuild-docker-images/blob/master/al2/x86_64/standard/3.0/Dockerfile)

+## Generate a new image
+1. Modify the Docker file
+2. `docker build -t colourbox/codebuild/amazonlinux2-x86_64-php74:3.0 .` Change tag accordingly
+3. `docker tag colourbox/codebuild/amazonlinux2-x86_64-php74:3.0 233403125868.dkr.ecr.eu-west-1.amazonaws.com/codebuild-php:php74` We tag it in the format that ECR like.
+Remember to use the same tag as in step 2.
+4. `docker push 233403125868.dkr.ecr.eu-west-1.amazonaws.com/codebuild-php:php74` If the tag already exists it will be overwritten.
+This is smart for just bug fixes.
+Otherwise use a new tag.

 # AWS CodeBuild curated Docker images

 This repository holds Dockerfiles of official AWS CodeBuild curated Docker images.
 Please refer to [the AWS CodeBuild User Guide](http://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref.html) for list of environments supported by AWS CodeBuild.